Opticcss/Opticcss.github.io/_posts/2021-07-31-Discrete Wavelet Transform (DWT) with Implementation.md

 \end{equation}
 $$

-- Orthogonality, to ensure the existence of its inverse transform, which is in the form
+- Orthogonality/Orthonormal, to ensure the existence of its inverse transform, which is in the form

 $$
 \begin{equation}